JesterNoFool/GRCon2025CTFCreation/README.md

 * [Please Ask Later (PAL)](#please-ask-later-pal)
 * [Signal Identification Part 2 (Signal ID Flags 6 - 13)](#signal-identification-part-2-signal-id-flags-6---13)

+NOTE: The "Ladies and Gentlemen - Gary Schafer" signal has been left out due to errors when it was uploaded for the CTF event.
+While the uploaded version can *theoretically* be solved, it is unlikely given several issues.
+It will either be remade for next year's CTF, or dropped altogether.

 Along with Gnu Radio Companion, other programs used were:
 * [ffmpeg](https://ffmpeg.org/)
 * [hacktv](https://github.com/fsphil/hacktv)